 “Our country has the most serious gender imbalance that is most prolonged and affecting the most number of people,” the National Health and Family Planning Commission said in a statement on its website.

 The agency is taking extra steps to monitor the situation, like increasing supervision on fetal sex determination, which is banned in China.
 Even so, families often send samples to black market labs in other countries.
 In their eyes, the risk is worth it considering the alternative is raising a daughter for 18 years.
 In some parts of China, the ratio can be as high as 130 boys to 100 girls.
 I don’t believe the Chinese Government had any of this in mind when they decided to address their overpopulation problem, but the results speak for themselves.

 Only 1 in 4 Chinese men will ever get married in 2030

 So what happens next?
 In his book, “The Demographic Future”, Nicholas Eberstadt describes how the world of 2030 will look like from a demographic standpoint.
 His findings, based on numerous papers and models, suggest for China a doubling of the number of senior citizens, a shrinking of the younger working class, and rudimentary social welfare and pension systems incapable of coping with the massive imbalance.
-This isn’t entirely surprising – this is a fate shared or to be shared by all the developed countries of the world.
-What the rest of the world doesn’t share with China is its lack of consideration for women.
-By all accounts, the Chinese people will come to regret it – the men at least.
+This isn’t entirely surprising — this is a fate shared or to be shared by all the developed countries of the world.
+But what the rest of the world doesn’t share with China is its lack of consideration for women.
+By all accounts, the Chinese people will come to regret it — the men, at least.